 - The Screen Nova Scotia Awards Gala (scheduled for May 14th) has been postponed.

 - The Annual General Meeting (scheduled for April 16th) has been postponed.

 - The Bowling Tournament (scheduled for April 3rd) has been cancelled.

-- Producer mission to Hot Docs (April 2020) has been postponed.
+- Producer mission to Hot Docs (April 2020) has been cancelled.

 - Producer mission to Annecy (June 2020) has been cancelled.